From Associate to Doctorate: A Complete Guide to College Degree Levels

 Associate Degree

-Most associate degrees prepare you to enter the workforce immediately upon graduation.
+Most associate degree programs prepare you to enter the workforce immediately upon graduation.
 These programs can be found at community and technical colleges and typically last 1-2 years.

 An associate degree can also serve as the foundation for a bachelor’s program.
 You may even be able to transfer some of the credits you earned for your associate degree toward a four-year degree.